Atient/Atient-UI-For-WeChat-Miniapp/README.md

 |----|----|-----------|
 |itemtap|event|It will return the button's Id in `e.detail.current` after you tap a buuton in this component.You can use it for different options.|

+You can add `class` into this component's tag to change its looks.

 Example:

 In `.wxml`